Yerevan State Pantomime Theatre

-Since 2015 up to day the director of Yerevan State Pantomime Theatre is Aram Khojoyan.
+Since 2015, the director of Yerevan State Pantomime Theatre is Aram Khojoyan.

-Many great artists highly appreciated the activities of the theatre.
-Once Arkadi Raikin said: ”I have seen numerous pantomime theatres and groups, however, easily I shall recognize Yerevan Pantomime among hundreds of theatres”.
+Many great artists appreciated the activities of the theatre.
+Once Arkadi Raikin said: "I have seen numerous pantomime theatres and groups, however, easily I shall recognize Yerevan Pantomime among hundreds of theatres."

 History of the theatre

 Yerevan State Pantomime Theatre, as a professional theatre group, was established in 1969.
-A student of Moscow State Institute of Theatre Arts Henrik Poghosyan, being attracted by the genre of pantomime, established “Tushpa” theatre group and with his program of miniatures became a laureate of Republic Student Spring Festival of 1969.
+A student of Moscow State Institute of Theatre Arts Henrik Poghosyan, being attracted by the genre of pantomime, established "Tushpa" theatre group and with his program of miniatures became a laureate of Republic Student Spring Festival of 1969.

-The theatre operated in the House of Art Employers of Armenia; P. Sevak's “Unceasing Belfry”, H. Poghosyan's “Move It, Time!” and other performances were staged.
+The theatre operated in the House of Art Employers of Armenia; P. Sevak's "Unceasing Belfry", H. Poghosyan's "Move It, Time!" and other performances were staged.

 In 1972 H. Poghosyan invited Arsen Polandov - a student from Directory faculty of Moscow University of Culture, to stage a performance.
 A. Polandov had already graduated from two-year classes of pantomime in State Institute of Cinema, which was led by the famous Russian mime A. Rumnyev, who was one of the best specialists of pantomime.
 Later, H. Poghosyan left the theatre, the group was broken up, and Polandov that had already come to Yerevan had to start everything from the beginning.
-The theatre group, which rapidly and completely renewed its staff including Nune Oganezova, Samvel Aghabalyan, Levon Ivanyan, Levon Hovsepyan, Karine Shahinyan, Ruzan Banduryany, Stepan Shahinyan and others, staged William Saroyan’s novel “The Hungeries” and a series of miniatures.
+The theatre group, which rapidly and completely renewed its staff including Nune Oganezova, Samvel Aghabalyan, Levon Ivanyan, Levon Hovsepyan, Karine Shahinyan, Ruzan Banduryany, Stepan Shahinyan and others, staged William Saroyan's novel “The Hungeries” and a series of miniatures.

-On May 18, 1974 the mime theatre group played the first full performance for the Armenian Fine Arts Council of Ministry of Culture and for other famous cultural figures and became a professional collective and was included in “ArmConcert”.
+On May 18, 1974, the mime theatre group played the first full performance for the Armenian Fine Arts Council of Ministry of Culture and for other famous cultural figures and became a professional collective and was included in "ArmConcert".